LimeChain/gosemble-research/docs/2-go-to-wasm.md

 #### 2.4.2.1.
 Memory Management

-Process
-* does not have direct access to the physical memory
-* virtual memory abstracts the access to the physical memory (via segmentation and page tables)
+Memory Management uses virtual memory that abstracts the access to the to physical memory.

 Process Memory Layout
 ```